 The problem for most expats planning to start a business in France is that it may be difficult to produce a business plan.
 Having the skills or experience or the money to invest is of no consequence without a market for your products or services.

-Unless, therefore, you are buying an existing business in France, or you can continue to run an on-line business you already operate in the UK, where it is then possible to demonstrate that it is economically viable, such a proposition is unlikely to be suitable for most expats.
+Unless, therefore, you are buying an existing business in France, or you can continue to run an on-line business you already operate in your home country, where it is then possible to demonstrate that it is economically viable, such a proposition is unlikely to be suitable for most expats.

 Accordingly, one alternative is to apply for a standard ‘visiteur’ visa in the first instance, and when you are in France and clearer about the business and its prospects, to make application to change it for a business visa (changement de statut).
 You can do so approximately two/three months before the expiration of your existing visa.